 It is difficult for shareholders to evaluate the independence of directors.
 Shareholders are not present at the board's meetings and do not know the directors personally.
 The information about the directors provided in proxy materials does not necessarily reveal how easy it is for individual directors to make decisions independent of management or without pressure from non-independent directors.
 Thus, shareholders must rely on less-than-ideal information from the company to assess how likely it is that a director can make independent decisions about the company and its management.
 In general, a director is independent if he or she has no material relationship with the company other than that of director and shareholder.
 This excludes any director who

-- is currently or has been previously employed by the corporation, an affiliate of the corporation, or a company that has been acquired by the corporation within the past 5 years; - founded the company, individually or with others, if that person also maintains another relationship with the company, such as any of the relationships listed here; - holds any contract, agreement or arrangement with the company that pays the director any compensation or benefits, other than the payments that person receives as a shareholder and a director (e.g. dividends and director's fees); - receives benefits from the company or compensation as a director in an amount comparable to the base salaries of the highest-paid executives; - is currently employed, or has been employed within the last five years, by the company's auditor; - is employed by or owns a significant portion of an entity that does business with the company or has an immediate family member who does business with the company, including advisors, consultants, accountants, lawyers, banks, customers or suppliers.
-However, exceptions should be made for monopolies, such as utility companies, or very large companies that do business with many customers, such as very large banks; - has, within the past five years, been an employee or owner of an entity that does business with the company, as described above;
+- is currently or has been previously employed by the corporation, an affiliate of the corporation, or a company that has been acquired by the corporation within the past 5 years.
+This includes companies with cross-shareholdings; - is currently a director, employee or contractor of a competitor of the corporation, or or has been in any of those positions with a competitor in the past 5 years; - founded the company, individually or with others, if that person also maintains another relationship with the company, such as any of the relationships listed here; - holds any contract, agreement or arrangement with the company that pays the director any compensation or benefits, other than the payments that person receives as a shareholder and a director (e.g. dividends and director's fees); - receives benefits from the company or compensation as a director that is higher than the appropriate average, or is comparable to the base salaries of the highest-paid executives; - is currently employed, or has been employed within the last five years, by the company's auditor; - is employed by or owns a significant portion of an entity that does business with the company or has an immediate family member who does business with the company, including advisors, consultants, accountants, lawyers, banks, customers or suppliers.
+However, exceptions should be made for monopolies, such as utility companies, or very large companies that do business with many customers, such as very large banks; - has, within the past five years, been an employee or owner of an entity that does business with the company, as described above; - serves as a director on the board of a company that has an executive who serves on the board of the director's own company-a situation known as an interlocking directorship; - is an immediate family member of any of the corporation's employees; - is indebted to the corporation or any subsidiary, except for bank directors with a residential mortgage from their institution with the same conditions and rates provided to other customers;

-- serves as a director on the board of a company that has an executive who serves on the board of the director's own company-a situation known as an interlocking directorship; - is an immediate family member of any of the corporation's employees; - is indebted to the corporation or any subsidiary, except for bank directors with a residential mortgage from their institution with the same conditions and rates provided to other customers; - is employed by any organization that receives financial support from the company or has some other close relationship with the company; - owns a material interest in, has extended credit to, or has an immediate family member who owns a material interest in or has extended credit to an entity over which the corporation or any executive officer of the corporation exercises significant control (significant control should be defined with reference to the contractual and governance arrangements between the corporation or executive officer and the entity); - has provided, or has an immediate family member who has provided, any professional services to any executive officer of the corporation in the last five years; or - has any other relationship similar in scope and nature to any of the relationships listed above.
+- is employed by any organization that receives financial support from the company or has some other close relationship with the company; - owns a material interest in, has extended credit to, or has an immediate family member who owns a material interest in or has extended credit to an entity over which the corporation or any executive officer of the corporation exercises significant control (significant control should be defined with reference to the contractual and governance arrangements between the corporation or executive officer and the entity); - has provided, or has an immediate family member who has provided, any professional services to any executive officer of the corporation in the last five years; or - has any other relationship similar in scope and nature to any of the relationships listed above.